c3ko/CENG319-Assignment2/index.md

 </p>

 <h2>Methods & Attributes</h2>
 <p>

  There are no methods required for the functionality of the AnalogClock, but there are View functions for modifying attributes and for dealing with changing canvas size.
+There are 3 attributes. android:dial, android:hand_hour and android:hand_minute.

+ The android:dial attribute can be used to supply and image that will be rendered as the clock face.
+The android:hand_hour and android:hand_minute attributes can be used to suppy and image for a custom hour and minute hand respectively.

 There are four constructors for the AnalogClock view: